conversejs/converse.js/docs/source/setup.rst

 your authentication backend, since you could then configure your XMPP server to use that as well.

-To prebind you will require a BOSH-enabled XMPP server for converse.js to connect to (see the :ref:`bosh-service-url` under :ref:`configuration-settings`) as well as a BOSH client in your web application (written for example in Python, Ruby or PHP) that will set up an authenticated BOSH session, which converse.js can then attach to.
+To prebind you will require a BOSH-enabled XMPP server for Converse to connect to (see the :ref:`bosh-service-url` under :ref:`configuration-settings`) as well as a BOSH client in your web application (written for example in Python, Ruby or PHP) that will set up an authenticated BOSH session, which Converse can then attach to.

 .. note::
     A BOSH server acts as a bridge between HTTP, the protocol of the web, and